athenahealth/aone-fhir-subscriptions/README.md

 Again, our recommended best practice is to avoid relying on ordering insofar as possible.
 One common use case is to use event notifications to update a cache of resources.
 A good way to do this is to use a durable queue to decouple event delivery from resource inflation and event processing (see also [best practices](#keep-webhook-processing-fast) below).
 If you intend to distribute the inflation and processing of messages from the queue across multiple consumer threads, you will likely want to partition the events by resource ID to ensure that multiple events for the same resource are always processed by the same consumer.
 Otherwise this can lead to race conditions if two events occur in quick succession, the same resource may be inflated twice by separate consumer threads and, depending on timing, your cache could end up persisting the older resource state.

-### <a name="duplicate-detection"></a> Duplicate Detection
+### <a name="duplicate-detection"></a> 4.3 - Duplicate Detection

 The athenahealth Event Subscription platform is designed to provide *at least once* delivery semantics.
 This means that you may, on occasion, receive duplicative notifications for the same event.
-A unique ID for each event is provided in the notification Bundle as shown in [Event Payload](#event-payload) above.
+A unique ID for each event is provided in the notification Bundle in `SubscriptionStatus.notificationEvent.id` as shown in [Event Payload](#event-payload) above.
 Keep in mind that you may also receive distinct events (with distinct IDs) for the same focus resource.
 For example, if the same Patient is updated twice in quick succession, you will receive two separate `Patient.update` events that both contain the same Patient ID reference.
 These events might arrive in two separate notification Bundles or in a single notification Bundle.

 &nbsp;

-## Best Practices
+## 5 - Best Practices

-### <a name="error-handling"></a> Error Handling
+### <a name="error-handling"></a> 5.1 - Error Handling

 The FHIR Subscriptions IG's approach to error handling is described at [http://hl7.org/fhir/uv/subscriptions-backport/STU1/errors.html](http://hl7.org/fhir/uv/subscriptions-backport/STU1/errors.html).
 Unfortunately this approach relies on incrementing a monotonic internal event counter without any gaps, which is an expensive and impractical constraint in a distributed system that processes over 100 million events per day.

 Instead we follow the message receipt acknowledgement approach recommended by the [WebSub protocol](https://www.w3.org/TR/websub/#content-distribution):  events are deemed to be delivered successfully if and only if the webhook returns a 2xx response code.
 Failures (i.e. null or non-2xx responses) are retried for up to 1 hour.
 Messages that fail repeatedly are retained in a dead letter queue where they can be replayed for up to 7 days if necessary.

-### <a name="keep-webhook-processing-fast"></a> Keep Webhook Processing Fast
+### <a name="keep-webhook-processing-fast"></a> 5.2 - Keep Webhook Processing Fast

 The athenahealth Event Subscription Platform expects your webhook to return a 2xx response code within a *timeout limit of 5 seconds*.
 This is a hard limit and cannot be increased.
-To ensure that your webhook responds quickly as well as to avoid duplicative processing in case of partial failures, we *strongly recommend* that you utilize a durable queueing mechanism to safely decouple event *delivery* from event *processing*.
+To ensure that your webhook responds quickly as well as to avoid duplicative processing in case of partial failures, we *strongly recommend* that you utilize a durable queuing mechanism to safely decouple event *delivery* from event *processing*.
 For example, one good pattern is a webhook that persists events into a Kafka queue (or similar) where they can be consumed, inflated, and processed by a separate application.
 This decoupling helps provide resilience to intermittent traffic spikes:  events can quickly be queued and acknowledged by the webhook even if the downstream processing of those events may require additional time.

 Note: Kafka is only an example here.
 Many good alternatives exist depending on your architectural preferences:  Amazon SQS, Google Cloud Pub/Sub, RabbitMQ, etc.

-### <a name="verifying-message-authenticity"></a> Verifying Message Authenticity
+### <a name="verifying-message-authenticity"></a> 5.3 - Verifying Message Authenticity

 As noted above, the `X-Hub-Signature` header can be used to verify that a message received by your webhook originated from athenahealth.
 For details, please see [https://www.w3.org/TR/websub/#signature-validation](https://www.w3.org/TR/websub/#signature-validation).
-At present events will be signed using the `sha256` method, though this might change in future so you should check the `method` provided in the header.
+At present, events will be signed using the `sha256` method, though this may change in future so you should check the `method` provided in the header.

 &nbsp;

-## Appendix
+## 6 - Appendix

-### <a name="subscription-topics"></a> Subscription Topics
+### <a name="subscription-topics"></a> 6.1 - Subscription Topics

 Below is the list of event topics available for subscription in the alpha phase.
 Also provided is a reference to the FHIR R4 and/or athenahealth proprietary API endpoints that can be used to retrieve the current state of the focus resource referenced in the event.
 Note that some resources are available in FHIR R4 format while others are not, so the `focusResource` reference within the event notification will include one or both of the following:
 - a relative literal reference if resource is available as a FHIR R4 endpoint